Ikhwan revolt: Undermining the authority of Ibn Saud

 After the conquest of the Hejaz, some Ikhwan leaders wanted to continue the expansion of the Wahhabist realm into the British protectorates of Transjordan, Iraq and Kuwait.
 The tribesmen had already tried to gain territory in the Kuwait-Najd Border War and raids on Transjordan, but they suffered heavy casualties.
 Defying Ibn Saud, elements of the Ikhwan, mainly consisting of the Mutair tribe under al-Dawish, launched a raid on southern Iraq on 5 November 1927, clashing with Iraqi troops near Busaiya, resulting in some 20 casualties on both sides.
 One of the reasons for the revolt was the establishment of a police fort in Busaiya.

 Elements of the Ikhwan also raided Kuwait in January 1928.
 On both occasions, they looted camels and sheep.
 Though they raided brutally, they suffered heavy retaliation from the British Royal Air Force (RAF) and Kuwaitis.

-In order to settle the issue a meeting, Al Jam'iyah Al 'Umumiyah (the General Assembly or the Al Riyadh Conference), was held by Ibn Saud in Riyadh in November 1928.
-The participants were 800 individuals including several tribe and clan leaders who were part of Ikhwan and significant members of religious body or ulema.
+In order to settle the issue, a meeting, Al Jam'iyah Al 'Umumiyah (the General Assembly or the Al Riyadh Conference), was held by Ibn Saud in Riyadh in November 1928.
+The participants were 800 individuals including several tribe and clan leaders who were part of the Ikhwan and significant members of religious body or ulema.

 In January 1929, an Ikhwan raid on the Sheikhdom of Kuwait resulted in the killing of an American missionary, Dr. Bilkert, who was traveling by car with another American, the philanthropist Charles Crane.
 With no signs of Ibn Saud mobilizing his forces to rein in the Ikhwan and stop the raids, RAF resources were extended to Kuwait.